saltyorg/docs/docs/saltbox/install/install.md

         apprise: discord://webhook_id/webhook_token
         ```

-    2. Email used for the Cloudflare account.
+    2. Preferred Cloudflare Global API Key.
+Leave blank when using a scoped token.

-    3. Cloudflare Global API Key.
+    3. Cloudflare account email required with the Global API Key.
+Leave blank when using a scoped token.

+    4. Supported alternative Cloudflare account-owned or user-owned scoped token.
+Follow the [Cloudflare credential instructions](../../reference/domain.md#get-cloudflare-credentials) for the exact dashboard sections, permissions, and zone scope.
+Do not combine it with `api` or `email`.

-    4. Docker Hub account name.
+    5. Docker Hub account name.
 Entering these credentials will at least double your image pull capacity from 100 every 6 hours to 200. <https://www.docker.com/blog/checking-your-current-docker-pull-rate-limits-and-status/>

-    5. Docker Hub account token. *Not your password.* A token can be created in the Security tab of your Docker Hub account.
+    6. Docker Hub account token. *Not your password.* A token can be created in the Security tab of your Docker Hub account.

-    6. Username that will be created (if it doesn't exist) during the installation and apps that have automatic user configuration.
+    7. Username that will be created (if it doesn't exist) during the installation and apps that have automatic user configuration.

         Do not use root.

         Required.

-    7. Password used for username account during the installation and apps that have automatic user configuration.
+    8. Password used for username account during the installation and apps that have automatic user configuration.

         See the [password considerations.](../../reference/accounts.md#password-considerations)

         Required.

-    8. Domain that you want to use for the server.
+    9. Domain that you want to use for the server.

         Required.

-    9. Email address used for Let's Encrypt SSL certificates.
+    10. Email address used for Let's Encrypt SSL certificates.

         Required.

-    10. SSH Public Key.
+    11. SSH Public Key.
 The key will be added to your configured user's `authorized_keys` file.
 This parameter accepts either the public key or a GitHub url (i.e. [https://github.com/charlie.keys](https://github.com/charlie.keys)) which will pull the keys you have added to your GitHub account.

-    11. See [accounts configuration](../../reference/accounts.md) for more information about these settings.
+    12. See [accounts configuration](../../reference/accounts.md) for more information about these settings.

 === "settings.yml"